Getting Started

 Set a Frontend Authentication User

-If you’d like to use Completionist’s shortcodes on your WordPress website, you should specify a default “frontend authentication user”.
+If you’d like to display Asana tasks on your WordPress website, you should specify a default “frontend authentication user”.
+This user’s Asana connection will be used to retrieve the data for display.

-- From the dropdown options, select a WordPress user.
-Only users that have connected their Asana account with Completionist will be listed.
+- Select a WordPress user.
+Only users that have connected their Asana account to Completionist will be listed.

 - Click Save to confirm your chosen user.